 Originally part of the Sheppey Website, this forum has plenty of discussions about the history of Kent.
 It'll keep you occupied for hours!

 Other Interesting Sites Outside Kent

 Hundreds of regularly updated photographs of the less attractive, but no less interesting, parts of London.

 There are photos of derelict pubs, cafes, railways, hospitals and waterways amongst others.
 I've spent hours browsing here myself!

 Here are some links to sites providing free software for web development, all of which I've used to create this site.
-Have a look, you might find them useful.

 Free web stats and hit counter with lots of excellent extras.